ThreeMammals/Ocelot/docs/features/kubernetes.rst

 The following example shows how to set up a ReRoute that will work in kubernetes.
 The most important thing is the ServiceName which is made up of the kubernetes service name.
 We also need to set up the ServiceDiscoveryProvider in GlobalConfiguration.
 The example here shows a typical configuration.
-It assumes kubernetes api server is running on 192.168.0.13 and that the api service is on port 443.
+It assumes kubernetes api server is running on 192.168.0.13 and that api service is on port 443.

-The example below is taken from the samples folder so please check it if this doesnt make sense!

 .. code-block:: json